CS3219-AY2324S1/ay2324s1-course-assessment-g32/README.md

 ### Start Docker Daemon

-For Windows, start _Docker Desktop_.
+Start the docker daemon by opening _Docker Desktop_.
-For other OS, reach out for clarifcation if unsure.
+If _Docker Desktop_ does not support your OS, do reach out to clarify how to start the docker daemon.

 To check that the daemon has started, open a terminal and check the version.